kamen-tl/Initializer/README.md

 # Initializer docs

 A simple project for github comparison.
+Lets rebase this thing.

 ## Introduction
 This example shows the different parts of the Git repo and various commands.